New Immigration Rules affecting the Student and Child Student Visa Routes

 Graduate Visa Route

 As forecast in the May 2025 Immigration White Paper, the Graduate Visa Route will be reduced from two years to 18 months from 1 January 2027.
-As explored in further detail in our update Full speed ahead for the White Paper immigration reforms, the reduction in the length of the post study Graduate Route will not apply to anyone making a Graduate Visa application before 1 January 2027.
+As explored in further detail in our article Full speed ahead for the White Paper immigration reforms, the reduction in the length of the post study Graduate Route will not apply to anyone making a Graduate Visa application before 1 January 2027.
 Successful PhD or doctoral qualification holders will not be affected by the six month reduction and will continue to receive three years’ immigration permission on the Graduate Visa Route.

 Students switching to Innovator Founder route